-${\tt ENACTED}$ by the Parliament of Trinidad and Tobago as ${\tt Enactment}$ follows:
+$\ensuremath{\mathsf{ENACTED}}$ by the Parliament of Trinidad and Tobago as $\ensuremath{\mathsf{Enactment}}$ follows:

-1. (1) This Act may be cited as the Evidence Short title and (Amendment) Act, 2020
+1. (1) This Act may be cited as the Evidence Short title and commencement (Amendment) Act, 2021

 (2) This Act comes into operation on such date as is fixed by the President by Proclamation.

-Interpretation Chap 7:02 Section 1A inserted

-- 2. In this Act, "the Act" means the Evidence Act. - 3.
-The Act is amended by inserting after section 1, the following section:

-"Interpretation 1A.
-In this Act, unless the context otherwise requires-

-"business" includes every kind of business, profession, occupation, calling, operation or activity, whether carried on for profit or otherwise;

-"document" includes any device by means of which information is retrieved, recorded or stored;

-"statement" includes any representation of fact sworn or unsworn, whether made in words or otherwise.".

-Part 1A inserted

-4. The Act is amended by inserting after section 11 the following Part:
+2. In this Act, "the Act" means the Evidence Act.
+3. The Act is amended by inserting after section 1, the Section 1A inserted following section: 1A.
+In this Act, unless the context "Interpretation otherwise requires-"business" includes every kind of business, profession, occupation, calling, operation or activity, whether carried on for profit or otherwise: "document" includes any device by means of which information is retrieved, recorded or stored; "statement" includes any representation of fact sworn or unsworn, whether made in words or otherwise.".
+4. The Act is amended by inserting after section 11 Part 1A inserted the following Part: "PART 1A POLICE AND CRIMINAL EVIDENCE Division 1 General 12.
+In this Part, unless the context Definitions otherwise requires-

-"PART 1A

-POLICE AND CRIMINAL EVIDENCE

-General

-Definitions 12.
-In this Part, unless the context otherwise requires-